Greaver77/valkyrie/Simulating-Valkyrie.md

 In the **Name** field, you can choose to name the script whatever you like(here we have chosen 'Publish to Valkyrie Local').
 In the **Gradle Task** field, you should put ':ValkyrieHardwareDrivers:deployLocal', and in the **Working Directory** field, you should put '${workspace_loc:/_WorkspaceName}' where _WorkspaceName should be replaced with the name of your workspace beginning with an underscore.
 For example, in the above image, the name of the gradle workspace is 'IHMC_Robotics'; therefore, for the **Working Directory** field I would put '${workspace_loc:/_IHMC_Robotics}'.

-With any luck, your Eclipse console should look something like,
+With any luck, your Eclipse console should out something similar to,

 [[images/SuccessfulValkyriePublish.png]]